Joseph-Anthony-King/forward_earth/README.md

-### Please note this is an update of a prior mod I had uploaded to steam.
-That mod is no longer available for new subscriptions and will not be upgraded past version 2.6.*.

 # FORWARD EARTH

 **Forward Earth** is a galaxy generation mod that scripts the creation of *Human Space* in the vicinity of Earth.
 One of the biggest changes is the recasting of the *Commonwealth of Man* as the *Commonwealth of Aurora*.
 This change is more than just a name change, the *Commonwealth of Aurora* (CoA) now spawns in the Eta Cassiopeiae System, which is a binary system close to Sol.
 Additionally, the CoA are no longer Nazi in space but are inspired by the Terran Federation as depicted in Robert Heinlein’s *Starship Troopers*, the novel not the movie, and their symbol is now the Spaceship-and-Sun as inspired by Asimov's Galactic Empire.
 This new emblem symbolizes the importance of the navy in their social structure.
 The CoA is not a country with a navy, but a navy with a country.